shipperstack/shipper/README.md

     sudo supervisorctl status

 If there are new dependencies, remember to source the virtual environment and then download the latest dependencies.

+If there are database changes, remember to migrate:

+    python3 manage.py migrate

+You may also need to update static files:

+    python3 manage.py collectstatic